sakeena81/OCT2020-4WEEK/README.md

 #### By _**Sakeena Ali**_

 ## What was the Challenge?
-To create a HR application which contains employee information, which needed to capture the following data:
+To create a HR application which contains employee information, that also needed to capture the following data:

 - Employee's NI Number
 - Employee's Full Name